 Check out recipes for no-tomato casseroles, lasagna, homemade pizzas, and other main courses.
 For example, pesto or olive oil combined with parsley and garlic makes a great pasta sauce.

-For desserts, serve fruit slices or cooling fruit ices instead of
+For desserts, serve fruit slices or cooling fruit ices instead of chocolate-rich items.

 Heartburn-Friendly Meals: Lighten Up

 “Fatty foods can increase the risk of heartburn because they take longer to digest, lingering in the stomach and putting more upward pressure on the valve that leads up to the esophagus,” says dietitian Elaine Magee, MPH, RD.
 Magee is author of Tell Me What to Eat If I Have Acid Reflux.
 Her advice?